safdar-azeem/code-sorter/README.md

 # Overview

 The `code-sorter` extension is a powerful tool for organize and sort code elements in JavaScript and TypeScript files within Visual Studio Code.
-It greatly enhances code readability and maintainability by intelligently grouping and sorting various code snippets, such as `imports`, `variables`, `functions`, `interfaces`, `types`, `enums`, and more, in a structured manner.
+It greatly enhances code readability and maintainability by intelligently grouping and sorting various code snippets, such as `imports`, `variables`, `functions`, `interfaces`, `types`, `enums`, and more, in a structured manner

 <br>